jeftegoes/AwsOverview/Networking & Content Delivery/Amazon CloudFront.md

 - Sensitive information encrypted at the edge close to user.
 - Uses asymmetric encryption.
 - Usage:
-  - Specify set of fields in POST requests that you want to be encrypted (up to 10 fields).
+  - Specify set of fields in POST requests that we want to be encrypted (up to 10 fields).
   - Specify the public key to encrypt them.

 # 9. Real Time Logs

 - Get real-time requests received by CloudFront sent to Kinesis Data Streams.
 - Monitor, analyze, and take actions based on content delivery performance.
-- Allows you to choose:
+- **Allows we to choose**
-  - Sampling Rate - percentage of requests for which you want to receive.
+  - Sampling Rate - percentage of requests for which we want to receive.
   - Specific fields and specific Cache Behaviors (path patterns).

 # 10. HTTPS for communication between viewers and CloudFront